express-validator/express-validator/README.md

 By default, fields with `undefined` values will be ignored from the validation.

-You can further customize this behavior by passing an object with the following options:
+You can customize this behavior by passing an object with the following options:
 - `nullable`: if `true`, fields with `null` values will be considered optional
 - `checkFalsy`: if `true`, fields with falsy values (eg `""`, `0`, `false`, `null`) will also be considered optional